 Sen. Bernie Sanders

 Bernie Sanders serves as a senator for Vermont.
-His platform supports bringing back Glass-Steagall, raising taxes on the wealthy to create new social programs, free college, canceling all student debt, imposing government regulations on carbon emissions and break up agribusiness.
+Sanders’s platform supports bringing back Glass-Steagall, raising taxes on the wealthy to create new social programs, free college, canceling all student debt, imposing government regulations on carbon emissions and break up agribusiness.
 In a poll done by RealClearPolitics, Sen. Sanders polled a 17.5 percent.

 “Here’s a reasonable idea: No one should go bankrupt because they got sick,” Sen. Sanders said in a Twitter post.